-Exercise programs should be individualised to the physical capabilities and health profile of the resident.
-Exercise should be prescribed, supervised and evaluated by appropriately qualified health professionals and delivered by trained and competent care staff.
-Exercise programs that challenge balance training are the most effective in preventing falls, such as:
+Exercise programs can be individualised to the physical capabilities and health profile of the resident.
+Exercise can be prescribed, supervised and evaluated by appropriately qualified health professionals and delivered by trained care staff.

+Exercise programs that challenge a person's balance are the most effective in preventing falls, such as:

-- tai chi (for permanent residents and those who have no previous history of a fall-related fracture)
+- tai chi

 - yoga

-- walking programs (for those with a low falls risk)
+- walking programs (for those with a low-falls risk)

-- gait training

-- functional incidental training (FIT).
+- gait training functional incidental training (FIT).

+- weight training for balance

-Injury minimisation includes:
+Injury minimisation

-- use of appropriate mobility aids and safe transfer techniques - hip protectors (worn correctly, these are comfortable and can be self-managed) - osteoporosis management: - ensure residents are receiving adequate exposure to sunlight for vitamin D production - supplementation of at least 800 IU per day for residents with low vitamin D levels - vitamin D supplementation in combination with calcium supplementation for residents with osteoporosis - protein supplementation.
+- Use appropriate mobility aids and safe transfer techniques. - Use hip protectors (worn correctly, these are comfortable and can be self-managed) - Osteoporosis management: - ensure residents are receiving adequate exposure to sunlight for vitamin D production - supplementation of at least 800 IU per day for residents with low vitamin D levels - vitamin D supplementation in combination with calcium supplementation for residents with osteoporosis - protein supplementation. - Ensure adequate hydration. - Undertake a pain assessment and implement appropriate management.